AkshatSW/GrobotsClub/README.md

 3. **Activate the Virtual Environment: **
    - Ensure that your virtual environment is activated:
-     - On Windows: `grobots-env\Scripts\activate`
+     - On Windows: `.env\Scripts\activate`
-     - On macOS and Linux: `source grobots-env/bin/activate`
+     - On macOS and Linux: `source .env/bin/activate`
-     - Additionally you can press ctrl+p, and create a new enviormnent`
+     - Additionally you can press ctrl+p, and create a new environment

 4. **Create a New Branch:**
    - Create a new branch for your changes: